Korean Grammar Point

 I went to school to meet a friend.

-I am going to my hometown to visit my parents tomorrow.
+I'm planning to go to my hometown tomorrow to visit my parents.

 그녀는 새 신발을 사러 쇼핑몰에 갔어요.